LLM Security: Enterprise Risks, Frameworks, and Secure Deployment Patterns

 - Third-party reviews that cover logging, training use, and retention.
 Treat these as procurement requirements, not optional questions.

-Model Hallucination Detection and Continuous Verification
+Model Hallucination Detection & Continuous Verification

 Hallucinations are not only a UX problem.
 In operations they create audit gaps, wrong actions, and rework.
 Build evaluation into the system.
 Use red teams, adversarial test sets, and regression suites that reflect your real edge cases.
 Research on hallucination detection in decision workflows shows practical techniques that combine retrieval checks, structured validators, and human review for high-impact steps.